- Learn how to quickly map a network drive or add a network location shortcut pointing to a FTP server or web server.

 By checking Save password, if you don’t want to enter that again and again, you need to be aware that the FTP client inside File Explorer is a weak one, so it doesn’t encrypt passwords during communication with the server.
 Passwords are sent as plain text!
 To Microsoft’s credit, there a warning on this page about this important security issue.

-Now, let’s see how easy it is to access the new mapped network shares and remote location shortcuts.
-Open File explorer and you should see an image similar to this one:
+Now, let’s see how easy it is to access the newly mapped network shares and remote location shortcuts.
+Open File Explorer (press Win + E) and you should see an image similar to this one:

 All these shortcuts show up in both the main PC view and in the left-side menu.